aprove-developers/SiRop/README.md

 The easiest way to run the artifact is to do so via Docker.
 To that end, please load the provided docker image (see [“Releases”](https://github.com/aprove-developers/SiRop/releases)) by executing `docker load -i sirop-docker.tar.zst`.
 You are then able to run the container and our included artifact via the command `docker run -t sirop-docker EXAMPLE` where `EXAMPLE` is a path to an input file for SiRop.
+If you have trouble with loading the docker image, it might be helpful to first unpack the `.tar.zst` file (on linux run `zstd -d sirop-docker.tar.zst`) and then import the resulting `.tar` file by running `docker load -i sirop-docker.tar`.

 The included examples can be found under the path `examples/EXAMPLE_NAME` (`/provided-examples` inside the docker container) where `EXAMPLE_NAME` is the name of the example from the table below.
 So if you want to run SiRop via Docker on the `leading` example, then you can do so via executing `docker run -t sirop-docker /provided-examples/leading.sage`.